hendrik127/Kernelgram_2.0/README.md

 # Kernelgram 2.0

 Kernelgram 2.0 is an image processing application that provides various filters and features for image manipulation.
 It is built using OpenCV and Python.
+It also uses a pretrained YOLOv3 model for image detection (COCO).

 ## Project Structure

 The project has the following structure:

-- `README.md`: Project documentation.
 - `app.py`: The main application file.
 - `filters.py`: Contains the initial image filter functions.
 - `filters2.py`: Contains the updated image filter functions.